-I am a Senior Lecturer in Sikh Studies at the University of Birmingham.
+I’ve been a lecturer at the University of Birmingham since 2002.
 My research encompasses a range of related topics in Sikh Studies, such as gender and Sikhism, science and Sikhism and contemporary Sikhism.

 On the teaching side, I teach Introduction to Sikhism (second-year undergraduate); Placement Module (second–year undergraduate); and an MPhil(B) course on Sikh Studies, MA in ...

 - +44 (0)121 41 58338

 Lecturer in Cultural Heritage Studies